fallen-icarus/cardano-loans/README.md

 However, this model is fundamentally toxic for real economic enterprise.
 Imagine an entrepreneur securing a loan to fund a startup, using their crypto assets as collateral.
-A sudden, temporary market downturn—or even a faulty price oracle feed—could trigger a forced sale of their collateral, instantly bankrupting their business regardless of their intent or ability to repay the loan.
+A sudden, temporary market downturn — or even a faulty price oracle feed — could trigger a forced sale of their collateral, instantly bankrupting their business regardless of their intent or ability to repay the loan.
 Similarly, a long-term holder ("HODLer") who has weathered 90% bear markets is unwilling to accept a system that could force-sell their core assets due to short-term volatility.

 This stands in stark contrast to traditional finance (TradFi), where the overwhelming majority of productive credit, from mortgages to small business loans, are **non-margin loans**.
-In TradFi, collateral is only seized upon a definitive loan default—a failure to pay—not because of unrelated market fluctuations.
+In TradFi, collateral is only seized upon a definitive loan default — a failure to pay — not because of unrelated market fluctuations.
 By prioritizing margin loans, DeFi has inadvertently built a casino while neglecting the tools needed for genuine wealth creation.

+> [!IMPORTANT]
+> There is a common misconception in DeFi that automated liquidations are necessary to protect
+> lenders from volatile collateral values. **This is empirically false.** TradFi lenders have
+> managed this risk for centuries without relying on market volatility induced liquidations.
+As you
+> will see, this protocol uses the time-tested risk management strategy used by TradFi lenders.

 ### 2. Preventing Financial Sophistication: The Impossibility of Layering